Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Introduction

 \item Describe the dynamics of the correspondences lying on the boundary of $\E(\mathrm{Teich}(\Sigma))$.
 In particular, do such boundary correspondences furnish new examples of matings between polynomials and Kleinian groups? \end{enumerate} \end{question}

 We answer the first question affirmatively in a more general setting.
-Let $\cH_{n}$ be the principal hyperbolic component in the space of degree $n\geq 2$ polynomials.
+Let $\cH_{n}$ be the principal hyperbolic component in the space of {monic, centered}, degree $n\geq 2$ polynomials.
 For a fixed $P\in\cH_{2d-1}$, we denote by $\mathfrak{B}(P)$ the moduli space of correspondences arising as matings between all Fuchsian groups $\Gamma\in\mathrm{Teich}(S_{0,d+1})$ and $P$.
-The space $\mathfrak{B}(P)$ is called the \emph{Bers slice} of $(d+1)$-punctured spheres passing through $P$ (see Section~\ref{qf_bers_slice_subsec} for a formal definition).
+The space $\mathfrak{B}(P)$ is called the \emph{Bers slice} of $(d+1)$-punctured spheres passing through $P$ (see \S~\ref{qf_bers_slice_subsec} for a formal definition).
 In this generality, the role of the ambient space $\C^{d-2}$ of the Bers slice $\mathfrak{B}(z^{2d-1})$ is played by what we call the \emph{character variety} in the space of bi-degree $(2d-1,2d-1)$ correspondences.
 The character variety serves as a natural habitat for all the Bers slices.
-The precise notion of a character variety for correspondences needs some doing.
-For now, we refer the reader to Section~\ref{sec:cv}.
+The precise notion of the character variety for correspondences and the description of the topology on it needs some doing.
+For now, we refer the reader to \S~\ref{char_var_subsec}.

 \begin{thmx} Let $P\in\cH_{2d-1}$.
 Then $\mathfrak{B}(P)$ is pre-compact in the character variety of bi-degree $(2d-1,2d-1)$ algebraic correspondences on $\widehat{\C}$. \end{thmx} (See Theorem~\ref{pre_comp_thm_1} for a more precise statement.)